rnapier/cocoaphony-blog/source/_posts/2014-07-18-i-dont-know-swift.markdown

 changing dramatically before our eyes.
 Most of its libraries are still in ObjC, C, and C++.
 It's just the beginning and you're all here.
 You're those early adopters, usually that tiny, almost hand-picked group.
-But there are thousands of you this time, here in the priomordial era.
+But there are thousands of you this time, here in the primordial era.

 You can think this is good or bad, but it's definitely a special opportunity.
 I predict with great confidence that Swift will be